Different uses of Java

 • Java is a programming language that is characterized by its community-driven nature.

-• Java is renowned for its exceptional speed and high-performance capabilities.
+• Java is well-known for its exceptional speed and high-performance capabilities.

 • Learning Java is considered to be quite simple.